matfantinel/enhanced-css-slider/README.md

 ## Important: On loop mode, duplicate slider headings are replaced with <divs> to avoid messing with document outline

 To avoid duplicated headings (h1, h2, h3, etc), they are replaced with `div`s as to not mess up the document outline.
 This might mess up your stylings if you apply styles directly to these elements and not to a class.
+It will also add the classes defined in the `heading-classes` prop to these elements.